 大家好, welcome back to another episode of Growing up with Chinese 成长汉语.
 Thanks for joining us. 欢迎大家.

-Today we continue our series on 后海 one of 北京’s most popular hangouts.
+Today we continue our series on 后海, one of 北京’s most popular hangouts.
 Now last time we saw some of the sites along Lotus Lane, and in 后海’s many 胡同s.
 Today we are hitting the water.
 That’s right, 小明, 兰兰 and Mike have decided to go boating, which is actually common pastime*1 all over China where there’re public lakes.
 I can remember going boating as a kid in 南京 on 玄武 Lake.
-The paddle boats there resembled swans, is a lot of fun.
+The paddle boats there resembled swans, was a lot of fun.
 Now, I’m sure boats have changed a lot since I was a kid.
-So, let’s check in with our fabulous trio and see just what’s they’re up to.
+So, let’s check in with our fabulous trio and see just what they’re up to.

 Well, that certainly looked like fun, no?
 Life has gotten so high tech and sometimes quite easy to forget how wonderful it is to have some simple fun.
 Next time Mike, 小明 and 兰兰 go out, I’m going to ask if I can go along too, and you are all invited.
 OK, let’s take a quick look at some of what was said in our clip.

 不远, 挺近的.
 Not far, it’s pretty close. 挺 is another way to say 比较 which is like saying rather, quite or pretty. 挺近的.
 It’s rather close.

 手划船还是脚踏船?
 Let’s break this up before we translate it OK? 手 hand, right? 划 to row or paddle, 船 boat.
 A boat with hand paddles 手划船. 脚 is foot or feet, 踏 is to step on or tread on, 船 is a boat.
 A boat, paddled with your feet so a paddled boat. “手划船还是脚踏船?” is asking a boat with oars or a paddle boat.